 There are playgrounds at Kingston and Petersham gates, and two golf courses near Roehampton Gate.
 Educational facilities for those with special needs can be found at Holly Lodge Centre (by appointment).
 There is fishing available at Pen Ponds, plus horse-riding tracks and a cycling path.
 Public toilets with disabled access are located at most main gates.

 The Isabella Plantation is an organic woodland garden.
 For eating, choose from Pembroke Lodge, a Georgian mansion with spectacular views and garden seating, Roehampton Café or refreshment kiosks located at main car parks.

 I have loved taking advantage of this spectacular park to hike, walk, run, and rest.
 I think the US has many beautiful places with spectacular scenery-Chicago’s lakefront and night-time skyline being one of my favorites!
 I am creating a bucket list for us to visit in the states including Colorado, Napa Valley, and Maine to name a few.
-However, even with the gifts we have in America, Europe offers something different.
+However, even with the gifts that we have in America, Europe offers something different.
 The beauty, history, and scenery all over the continent makes it so difficult to choose places to visit.
 I am planning a vacation for my husband and I before we head back, and am having trouble deciding where to go.
-Munich, the Swiss Alps, Paris, and Venice top the list.
-Along with a trip around the Mediterranean to see Greece and/or Croatia.
-Just google some of these place and take your mind on sabbatical for a moment!
+Munich, the Swiss Alps, Paris, Venice, or a trip around the Mediterranean to see Greece and/or Croatia… Just google some of these place and take your mind on vacay for a moment!